endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 )

 local activate_own_commands_tab=yes
-local columns_for_own_commands=3
+local columns_for_own_commands=2
 </pre>
 ## Example (advanced, assumes knowledge about bash language)
-This example shows how to use bash functions in the command string.
+This example shows how to use bash functions in the command string.<br>
+After writing your bash function, there are two "additional" things to remember:
+- export your bash function with: `export -f`
+- command string structure changes to: `"bash -c 'MyBashFunction parameters'"`
 <pre>

 Install_with_pacman() {
-    # Install one or more given packages.
+    # This bash function installs one or more given packages.
 Does not reinstall any packages.

     local yadcmd="eos_yad --text-info --title="Installer" --wrap --tail --width=600 --height=500 --button=yad-quit:0"
     local pkg pkgs=()